About currency conversion

 Currency conversion can help you expand the reach of your products to more countries.
 This may be especially valuable to you if you sell and ship products to multiple countries, but your website doesn’t have different product pages for each country’s currency.
 Currency conversion is automatically enabled in all Merchant Center accounts.
 Just submit the products and prices you use on your website, and the tool will estimate the currency conversion in the ads for you.

 This article covers how currency conversion works.

 - Automatically show ads for your products in another country without making changes to your website.
 If you don’t support the country of sale currency, currency conversion may help you broaden your reach.

 How it works

-Currency conversion automatically converts the price in your product data to the currency of the new target country and displays both prices in your ads.
+Currency conversion automatically converts the price in your product data to the currency of the new country of sale and displays both prices in your ads.
 This makes your ads understandable to users in other countries, while allowing you to continue using your existing website and landing pages with minimal changes.

 The converted price estimate shown in your ad is based on exchange rates from Google Finance.